firedrakeproject/firedrake-fluids/docs/source/introduction.rst

 required to solve the equations; this is all derived and optimised automatically from a high-level specification.
-Furthermore, model developers do not need to be experts in parallel programming to enable their code to be performance-portable across different hardware architectures (e.g. a cluster of multi-core CPUs, or a single GPU); the generated code is targetted, compiled and executed automatically on a desired architecture using the `PyOP2 <https://github.com/OP2/PyOP2>`_
+Furthermore, model developers do not need to be experts in parallel programming to enable their code to be portable across different hardware architectures (e.g. a cluster of multi-core CPUs, or a single GPU); the generated code is targetted, compiled and executed automatically on a desired architecture using the `PyOP2 <https://github.com/OP2/PyOP2>`_